chihemek/cors-test-proxy/README.md

 ### Simple example

-Forward all requests to `localhost:4567`.
+Suppose you have a single API service running on port 4567.
+This forwards all requests to `localhost:4567`.
 The proxy listens on port 8001.

 ```javascript
 var createProxy = require('cors-test-proxy')